magicctf/java-helpers/README.md

 # tp-creator
 Java Project to create TPs - by LMD.
+No big deal.